vippsas/vipps-ecom-api/vipps-ecom-api.md

 The callbacks from Vipps are made from the following servers:

-Test environment:
-* callback-mt-1.vipps.no
-* callback-mt-2.vipps.no

 Production environment:
-* callback-1.vipps.no
+callback-1.vipps.no
-* callback-2.vipps.no
+callback-2.vipps.no
+callback-3.vipps.no
+callback-4.vipps.no

+Test environment
+callback-mt-1.vipps.no
+callback-mt-2.vipps.no
+callback-mt-3.vipps.no
+callback-mt-4.vipps.no

 Please make sure that requests from these servers are allowed through firewalls, etc.